Git & GitHub

 Multiple people can work on the same repository if they have permission to write to the repository on GitHub.

-Forking is creating your own version of the code on GitHub.
-You can now change the code and push those commits to GitHub.
+Forking is creating your own copy of the repository on GitHub.
+You can now change the code and push those commits to GitHub, without affecting the original repository.

 You make a pull request to suggest your changes be merged into the original repository.